2025 ESHIP Alliance Leadership Council Elections Open For Community Voting

 Who are ecosystem building practitioners?

-An entrepreneurial ecosystem builder is someone who works to create the conditions that help entrepreneurs start and grow businesses.
+An entrepreneurial ecosystem building practitioners is someone who works to create the conditions that help entrepreneurs start and grow businesses.
 They connect people, align resources, build trust, and foster collaboration across their communities—often in roles like nonprofit leaders, program managers, economic developers, funders, educators, founders, or government staff.

-Because ecosystem building is an emerging profession, not everyone uses that title—but what ecosystem builders share is a systems-level, community-led approach to change.
-They work across organizations and sectors to ensure entrepreneurs have the support they need to thrive.
-Ecosystem builders may do this work as part of their paid role or as dedicated volunteers.
+Because ecosystem building is an emerging profession, not everyone uses that title—but what ecosystem building practitioners share is a systems-level, community-led approach to change.
+They work across organizations and sectors to ensure entrepreneurs have the support they need to thrive. ecosystem building practitioners may do this work as part of their paid role or as dedicated volunteers.